Section 3: Determination

 Maximum legally recoverable rent

 The maximum legally recoverable rent is defined in sections 44 and 45 of The Rent Act 1977 as that which is registered by the Rent Officer and so a landlord cannot, with some limited exceptions mentioned below, recover any amount that exceeds the registered rent at any time.
-Tenants can recover excess payments going back up to two years.
-Where there is no registered rent for a regulated tenancy and the landlord fails to use a correct formal agreement to increase the rent recovery is restricted to a maximum of one year.

 Supplemental agreements

 In addition to the tenancy agreement or lease, there may be supplemental agreements between the landlord and the tenant, for example, an agreement in relation to a garage that is let separately from the dwelling.
-However, a supplemental agreement that seeks to impose an obligation on a tenant to make payments in excess of the registered rent will generally not be enforceable by virtue of s.
-71(1) of the Rent Act 1977.
-Section 71 of The Rent Act is important because it directs the Rent Officer to include in the rent to be registered all sums payable by the tenant to the landlord in respect of his/her occupation of the dwelling.
+However, a supplemental agreement that seeks to impose an obligation on a tenant to make payments in excess of the registered rent will generally not be enforceable by virtue of Section 71(1) of the Rent Act 1977.

-s.
-71(1) The amount to be registered as the rent of any dwelling-house shall include any sums payable by the tenant to the landlord in respect of council tax or for the use of furniture or for services, whether or not those sums are separate from the sums payable for the occupation of the dwelling-house or are payable under separate agreements.
+s.71(1) The amount to be registered as the rent of any dwelling-house shall include any sums payable by the tenant to the landlord in respect of council tax or for the use of furniture or for services, whether or not those sums are separate from the sums payable for the occupation of the dwelling-house or are payable under separate agreements.

-This provision prevents landlords from introducing separate agreements in order to charge additional amounts above the registered rent.
-In effect, everything that is payable by the tenant (or on the tenants behalf) as a condition of occupying the dwelling is treated as “rent” and included in the registered rent by the Rent Officer.
 A useful test for separate agreements is whether each property could be occupied independently, so in the case of a flat with a garage, could you still rent the garage if you moved out of the flat?
 If you could then it’s probably a valid separate agreement and not part of the registration.
 Agreements made at different times can further support this conclusion.

 Limited exceptions